12 In My picks

 Moreover, at the novel’s beginning, he tells Scarlett that he loves her at a picnic in Twelve Oaks.
 And then, practically, he repeated it when, in the ruined Tara, she came to him for advice on how to get money to pay the tax.

 Besides, Ashley knew he was incapable of anything.
 Ashley Wilkes was a helpless and useless person.
-He could not do anything, but, much worse; he did not want to do anything.
+He could not do anything, but, much worse, he did not want to do anything.

-Again, Ashley was smart, and far from naive.
-He did not say, “Go to him for money.”
-Still, he suggested this, realizing that Scarlett would be forced to go to Rhett with the prospect of losing a roof over his head and the absence of other opportunities for receiving money.
+We can still remember that Ashley did nothing to restore his estate and ended up losing it.
+And Ashley himself sent Scarlett to Rhett to ask for money.
+Again, Ashley was smart and far from naive.
+He did not say: Ask Captail Butler for money.
+Still, he suggested this, realizing that Scarlett would be forced to go to Rhett with the prospect of losing a roof over her head and the absence of other opportunities for receiving money.
 And how will she get the money?
 It doesn’t matter.

+Therefore, we can safely say that since returning to Tara, Ashley has fully parasitized Scarlett and her attitude toward him.
 But note that if not for the civil war, Ashley likely lived a calm and good life.
 Melanie would run the estate, and he would talk about the structure of the world.

 gone with the wind ashley analysis